rossant/ipymd/README.md

 * Git-friendly
 * Write content in the notebook UI *or* in a text editor (Markdown)
-* Only the text and code input version-controlled (not the output)
+* Only the text and code input are version-controlled (not the output)

 ## Workflow